noyo0/pands-project/ReadMe.md

 2. Summary of each variable
 3. Display and save a histogram of each varaible
 4. Display a scatter plot of each pair of variables
+5. Conditional means
-5. Correlation - Heatmap
+6. Correlation - Heatmap
-6. ---+++ continue----+++
+7. Boxplot
+8. Classifier routine

 The relevant *Program menu* will be noted under the title of each section of the analyis.
 Output from the program is saved in the root folder.
 Filenames will be noted at the relevant sections as well.

 ### Modules used for this project

-+ **numpy** - is a library for adding support for large, multi-dimensional arrays along with a large collection of high-level mathematical functions to operate on these arrays (ref: https://en.wikipedia.org/wiki/NumPy)
 + **pandas** - for data manipulation and analysis (ref: https://en.wikipedia.org/wiki/Pandas_(software))
 + **matplotlib** - for creating graphical representation of data (ref: https://en.wikipedia.org/wiki/Matplotlib)
 + **seaborn** - also for graphical data representation with extended finctionality and styling options (ref: https://en.wikipedia.org/wiki/Matplotlib)